pip-services3-node/pip-services3-swagger-node/README.md

 }
 ```

-The Open API specification for the service shall be preprepared either manually
+The Open API specification for the service shall be prepared either manually
 or using [Swagger Editor](https://editor.swagger.io/)
 ```yaml
 openapi: '3.0.2'